SultanaK/memory-card-game/README.md

 ### You can look and clone my project-game.
-Thank you for visit it!
+Thank you for attention!